-Librarians or Informationists, as they are sometimes referred to in some institutions, are essential to any systematic review team for their expertise in navigating the information landscape.
+Librarians or Informationists, as they are sometimes referred to in some institutions, are essential to any evidence synthesis review team for their expertise in navigating the information landscape.
 Their expertise is instrumental in thinking through initial question development, developing the scope or research plan, identifying tools to be used, constructing and documenting the search strategy which would include use of Boolean operators, help in broadening terminology, and applying validated filters (like Clinical Queries, InterTASC, HIRU hedges, and more).

 It's at this stage where authorship and acknowledgements should be negotiated.